jakobhviid/Kafka-Docker/README.md

 - `KAFKA_RETENTION_HOURS`: Number of hours to keep a log file before deleting it.
 The higher retention hours the longer data will stay in Kafka.
 Default is 168 hours (7 days).

 - `KAFKA_LISTENER_SECURITY_PROTOCOL_MAP`: A mapping between listener names and security protocols.
-Required when brokers is set up with SSL.
-Default is INTERNAL:PLAINTEXT,EXTERNAL:PLAINTEXT,INTERNAL_SSL:SSL,EXTERNAL_SSL:SSL,SSL:SSL,PLAINTEXT:PLAINTEXT.
+Very rarely is this needed as the default contains most mappings.
+Default is INTERNAL:PLAINTEXT,EXTERNAL:PLAINTEXT,INTERNAL_SSL:SSL,EXTERNAL_SSL:SSL,SSL:SSL,PLAINTEXT:PLAINTEXT,HEALTHCHECK:PLAINTEXT,SASL_SSL:SASL_SSL,INTERNAL_SASL_SSL:SASL_SSL,SASL_PLAINTEXT:SASL_PLAINTEXT,INTERNAL_SASL_PLAINTEXT:SASL_PLAINTEXT.

 - `KAFKA_INTER_BROKER_LISTENER_NAME`: The name of the listener used for broker-broker communication.
 Default is 'INTERNAL'.